vsrinivas/fuchsia/the-book/life_of_an_open.md

 synchronously (which is implied with the default POSIX open call), any additional handles required to interact with “foo” are packed into a small FIDL description object and passed back to the client.
-Alternatively, if "foo" had failed to open, a FIDL discription object would still be returned, but with the “status” field set to an error code, indicating failure.
+Alternatively, if "foo" had failed to open, a FIDL description object would still be returned, but with the “status” field set to an error code, indicating failure.
 Let’s assume the “foo” open was successful.
 The server will proceed to create an “iostate” object for “foo” and register it with the dispatcher.
 Doing so, future calls to “foo” can